What is Debt Negotiation?

 Why Choose Debt Negotiation Over Bankruptcy?

-Debt Negotiation And SettlementSometimes, bankruptcy is the only good option for people, but it can some serious negative consequences, like remaining on your credit report for up to 12 years.
+Debt Negotiation And SettlementSometimes, bankruptcy is the only good option for people, but it can have some serious negative consequences, like remaining on your credit report for up to 12 years.
 At Hurst & Hurst Law we want you to know all of your options before you resort to bankruptcy.
 A good alternative option to bankruptcy can be debt negotiation.
-The lawyers at Hurst & Hurst Law are experienced in debt negotiation and can help you negotiate debt settlements with your creditors.
+The lawyers at Hurst & Hurst Law are experienced negotiators and can help you negotiate debt settlements with your creditors.

-What Kinds Of Debts Can Be Negotiated
+What Kinds Of Debts Can Be Negotiated?

-Debt Negotiation Is A Better Option Than Debt Consolidation
+Debt Negotiation Is A Better Option Than Debt Consolidation?

 Consolidation of consumer debt often requires the use of a home equity loan, which places a lien on your property.
 This puts your home at risk if you default on your payments.
 Our attorneys offer debt relief that is not tied to your real estate, so you do not have to fear the loss of your home.

-At Hurst & Hurst Law we strongly advocate debt negotiation over bankruptcy whenever possible.
+At Hurst & Hurst Law, we strongly advocate debt negotiation over bankruptcy whenever possible.
 We can help you make an informed decision based on your individual needs.
 For a free debt relief consultation contact the attorneys of Hurst & Hurst Law at (859) 209-2101.